go-goe/goe/README.md

 }
 ```

+> [!IMPORTANT]
 > to by pass the compiler type warning, use function.Argument.
-This way the compiler will check the argument value
+This way the compiler will check the argument value.

 [Back to Contents](#content)
 ## Insert